xperimental/nextcloud-exporter/README.md

 https://example.com/ocs/v2.php/apps/serverinfo/api/v1/info
 ```

-When you do not specify a path on the `--url` parameter then the default path will be added automatically.
+The path will be automatically added to the server URL you provide, so in the above example setting `--server https://example.com` would be sufficient.

 If you open this URL in a browser you should see an XML structure with the information that will be used by the exporter.